Last updated: 16 October 2020

 Ecotricity doesn’t offer fixed-term tariffs like many energy providers; instead it fixes the price of its electricity and gas for 12 months from 1st October each year.
 This Ethical Price Promise means one tariff covers all its plans, from dual-fuel to Pay as You Go, whenever you sign up.
 There are also no contracts or exit fees, and all plans make use of its vegan energy: 100% renewable electricity and carbon-neutral gas.

-This means that when prices change on 1st October, you can leave within 28 days of being notified of a price change.
+This means that when prices change on 1st October, the lack of any contract means you can switch to another supplier within 28 days of being notified of a price change.
 All Ecotricity tariffs are also available on an Economy 7 meter, and customers can also manage their account with the Ecotricity app.

 As part of its sustainable energy goals, Ecotricity is joining the smart meter rollout that will see all customers equipped with a device by the end of 2020.
 Smart meters digitally record how much energy you’re using and send meter readings directly to your supplier.
 You can keep track of this information on a handheld Smart Energy Display you’ll receive with the smart meter.
 A smart meter can help you gain more control over your energy usage and bills.